slub/dfg-viewer/Docker/README.md

 docker compose up -d
 ```

+It may take about a minute for TYPO3 and the extension to be installed at the initial start.

+The DFG Viewer instance can then be accessed under `localhost`.

-*When running `docker compose up` all services e.g. DFG-Viewer (APP) and database (DB) in our `docker-compose.yml` will be started and each as separate Docker container.*
+*When running `docker compose up` all services e.g. DFG-Viewer (APP) and database (DB) in our `docker-compose.yml` will be started and each as separate Docker container. *

 Stops all service containers
 ```